ffk00/hospital-tender-system/README.md

 # Hospital Procurement Management System

-> **A streamlined, modern procurement solution tailored for the operational reality of local hospitals.**
+> **Procurement solution tailored for the operational reality of local hospitals in Türkiye.**

 ## Project Overview